Ongoing staff training and the humility to acknowledge that there is always more to learn.

 P. Adam Potter, BCN, BCBA

-Clinical Director, Lead Therapist, and Founder
+Clinical Director, CEO, and Founder

 Adam Potter’s career path began with the treatment of severe mental illness in acute outpatient settings.
 He was introduced to Behavior Analysis after being hired at a facility that supported adults with developmental disabilities and mental illness.
 The challenges and limits of behavior therapy in working with this dually diagnosed population motivated him to seek out more efficient ways of helping his clients cope with their mental health symptoms which led improved behavior and adaption to everyday life through behavior therapy.
 He began his biofeedback training in 2012, not long before taking a job as a behavior analyst working with young elementary school children in Maine.
 Having found that so many children made unexpected gains with the combined approach, he moved back to Colorado and started Lighthouse Neurofeedback and Behavior Analysis.